Distinguished Lecturer of Ethics and Former Director

 Stephen J. A. Ward is an internationally recognized media ethicist whose writings and projects have influenced the development of the field in theory and practice.
 He is an educator, consultant, keynote speaker and award-winning author.
 Ward has extensive experience in media both academically and professionally.

-He is interim director of the international Organization of News Ombudsmen, Courtesy Professor in the School of Journalism, University of Oregon.
-He is founding Director of the Center for Journalism Ethics, School of Journalism and Communication, University of Wisconsin-Madison.
-He is former director of the Graduate School of journalism, University of British Columbia.
+He is former director of the UBC Graduate School of Journalism.
+He is founding Director of the Center for Journalism Ethics, School of Journalism and Communication, at the University of Wisconsin-Madison; and Courtesy Professor in the School of Journalism at the University of Oregon.

 Academically, he helped to create a school of journalism, founded a center for journalism ethics, and directed a center for multi-media journalism and communication.
 He has been a tenured professor at three major universities in Canada and the United States, and has 15 years of teaching at the graduate and undergraduate level.

 Ward is founding chair of the Ethics Committee of the Canadian Association of Journalists (CAJ) and a co-author of the CAJ’s two codes of ethics.
-He continues to work as a consultant for journalism associations from the United States to Guatemala.
+He has worked as a consultant for journalism associations from the United States to Guatemala and Vietnam.

 Ward was a reporter, war correspondent, and newsroom manager for 14 years.
 He covered conflicts in Yugoslavia, Bosnia and Northern Ireland.
 Ward then became the British Columbia bureau chief for The Canadian Press news agency in Vancouver.